 Technology platforms include an organoid farm to improve and prototype organoid scale-up, and a tissue and organoid biobank.

-In Berlin, a major project project entitled “Der simulierte Mensch” (The Simulated Man) involves the La Charité University of Medicine and the University of Technology.
-The Center is due to start research in 2025.
+In Berlin, a major project entitled “Der simulierte Mensch” (The Simulated Man) involves the La Charité Medical University and the University of Technology.
+Construction of the campus will be completed by the end of 2025, and the Center is scheduled to open in 2026.

 The aim is to simulate human physiology and pathophysiology in in vitro and in silico models for a better understanding of diseases, with the contribution of researchers, clinicians, engineers and data analysis specialists, without the use of animals.